CamerataMusica/website/content/pages/Supporting.md

 <p class="clear">&nbsp;</p>

 Donors who contribute a minimum of $100.00 each season to Camerata are designated “patrons” and their names appear as such on the program.
 In addition, patrons receive a reminder card prior to each concert.
-By presenting this card at the concert _before_ 7:45 p.m., they receive priority seating for themselves and their family (defined as two adults and accompanying children under 18).
-After 7:45, members of the public and patrons are admitted on a first-come, first-seated basis.
+By presenting this card at the concert _before_ 7:15 p.m., they receive priority seating for themselves and their family (defined as two adults and accompanying children under 18).
+After 7:15, members of the public and patrons are admitted on a first-come, first-seated basis.

-Patrons making a donation of at least $300 per year will be able to bring an additional 2 guests with them when they present their reminder card _prior_ to 7:45.
+Patrons making a donation of at least $300 per year will be able to bring an additional 2 guests into the auditorium with them when they present their reminder card _prior_ to 7:15.

 [Please note - these cards are not tickets; they do not guarantee a seat nor can they be transferred to others.]